sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 ### Effectors

-A key part of R-cubed is the separation of the code performing effects from the logic requesting those effects.
-This likely requires some "disclipline".
+R-cubed separates the code performing effects from the logic requesting those effects.
+Some "disclipline" may be required.
 Most programming languages don't provide a way to guarantee that business logic code contains no effects.
 Maali (and the underlying clara-rules) allows you to write arbitrary Clojure code in the `then` part of the rule, so you could do all kinds of stuff there, like mutating the UI, putting stuff in a database, etc. Don't do that.
 Restrict the `then` clauses to the following (for Maali, or equivalent operations in your language)

 * `insert!`
 * `insert-unconditional!`
 * `retract!`
 * `upsert!`
-* Any calculations which are functionally pure
+* Any computations which are functionally pure
 * Debug output, like `println`, which doesn't affect the state of the business logic or effectors.

 Everything else goes in effectors.
 Business logic remains functionally pure, which will enable reasoning and testing.